entur/test-sonatype/oidc-client-spring-boot/README.md

 var accessToken = accessTokenFactory.getAccessToken();
 ```

-RestTemplate with bearer token will be created with annotation:
+To create a RestTemplate with a bearer token, annotations can be used:
 ```java
 public class AuthData {
     @AccessToken("auth0")